girlfriendcode/react-photo-app/README.md

 1) Write in terminal "npm run server" for running server on port 7000
 2) Go to http://localhost:3000/ and make a query
-3) Photos are taken from user's storage on Cloudinary Make your own .end file with your cloud name, api key&secret from Cloudinary
+3) Photos are taken from user's storage on Cloudinary Make your own .env file with your cloud name, api key&secret from Cloudinary
 ## Available Scripts

 In the project directory, you can run: